 - Twizzlers Twists candy

 Step One: Print the treat box on white paper.
-I used 110lb bright white paper, it is a great weight for treat boxes that will still go through my printer.
+I used 110lb index paper, it is a great weight for treat boxes that will still go through my printer.
 After the boxes are printed, cut them out using a paper trimmer and scissors.

 Use an craft knife to cut out the smile-shaped window from each box.

 Step Two: Score along the fold lines.
 I love using my mini scoring board and stylus for this part.
 It isn’t necessary, but it does a great job creating crisp and perfectly straight fold lines.